rocket-meals/RocketMealsDocumentation/doc/source/contents.rst

-.. kernel_tuner documentation master file, created by sphinx-quickstart on Tue Mar 29 15:46:32 2016.
+..
+RocketMealsDocumentation documentation master file, created by sphinx-quickstart on Tue Mar 29 15:46:32 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The Kernel Tuner documentation
+The Rocket Meals documentation
 ==============================

 .. toctree::
    :maxdepth: 1
-   :caption: Kernel Tuner
+   :caption: Rocket Meals

    Introduction <index>
    install